 Cooked chicken about 3 cups cut into bite-size pieces

-Cook spinach according to package instructions, I like to microwave.
-Beat eggs well in a large bowl adding spinach and 1 cup cheese.
+Cook spinach according to package instructions; I like to microwave.
+Beat eggs well in a large bowl, adding spinach and 1 cup cheese.
 Bring stock to boil, add spinach mixture.
-Don’t stir for a minute or two.
-Stir and reduce heat immediately to low.
+Don’t touch soup for a minute or two.
+Then stir and reduce heat immediately to low.
 Continue stirring for 4 to 5 more minutes.
-Add cooked chicken.
-Season to taste with salt and pepper.
+Add cooked chicken—season to taste with salt and pepper.
 Serve hot, topped with additional grated cheese.